-(1) We cannot make a reasonably reliable estimate of when (or if) the unrecognized tax liability of \$5.7 million, which includes interest and penalties, will be paid to the respective taxing authorities.
-These obligations are therefore excluded from the above table.
+- (1) We cannot make a reasonably reliable estimate of when the unrecognized tax benefits of \$13.8 million, which includes interest and penalties, and is offset by deferred tax assets, will be paid to the respective taxing authorities.
+These obligations are therefore excluded from the above table. - (2) These amounts represent expected cash payments of interest on our variable rate long-term debt under our Facilities at the prevailing interest rates at April 2, 2016.